Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.

 My powers!
 Seeing my rather incredulous look, the man explained that because I was a priest (I’m not), I must also have special priestly powers (I don’t).
 He thought that I could even make a dead car battery alive!

 Gently, I told him that I didn’t have special powers.
-What I did have was the ability to pray for him and, depending on how the Lord wanted to answer, a current membership in the American Automobile Association (AAA).
+What I did have was the ability to pray for him and, depending on how the Lord wanted to answer, a then-current membership in the American Automobile Association (AAA).

 We went outside and prayed together.
 And, wouldn’t you know it, the car started!
 I couldn’t believe it.
 Maybe I do have powers after all?!